ken-bimmel/jedi-on-tauntauns/rules/rules.md

 ### Harm

 Generally, aggressive actions are resolved with a Contested Check with the aggressor rolling Fight and the Defender rolling Grit.
-If the aggressor succeeds, the defender moves to the next Injury Level (i.e. Uninjured -> Minor Injury -> Major Injury etc.).
+If the aggressor succeeds, the defender advances to the next Injury Level (i.e. Uninjured -> Minor Injury -> Major Injury etc.).

 ### Healing